habibaamr26/-Smart-Ahwa-Manager-App/README.md

 ## 🧑‍💻 Tech Stack
 - **Flutter (Dart)** → for UI development.
 - **OOP + SOLID Principles** → for clean, maintainable architecture.
-- **Repository Pattern** → to separate business logic and data layer from UI.

 ---